Clinical Work

 • Bellevue Program for Survivors of Torture (PSOT)

 I have developed and used evidence-based individual and group therapeutic interventions to provide treatment to forced migrants who are survivors of armed conflict, trauma, and human rights abuses.
-My participation in this unique program remains invaluable in terms of guiding my research, teaching, community service, clinical work, and social activism.
-PSOT challenges me as a clinician, forcing me to search for and learn about appropriate approaches to culturally and contextually
+My participation in this unique program has been invaluable in terms of guiding my research, teaching, community service, clinical work, and social activism.
+PSOT challenged me as a clinician, forcing me to search for and learn about appropriate approaches to culturally and contextually

 • Nah We Yone (NWY)